nathanbronson/Musicformer/README.md

 a neural network for entirely unsupervised embeddings

 ## About
 *Musicformer is a work-in-progress.
-The existing models are prone to collapse.
-Additional work is needed to stabilize the models.
+The existing models are prone to collapse; additional work is needed to stabilize the models.
 The vector space model is also not yet integrated with the music interface.*

 Musicformer is a neural network for embedding music data in a linear manifold for comparison and analysis.
 This repository contains two experiments from this project's development.